The Mayor's Travels

 Mayor visits Vicki and Brian Kempson on their Golden Wedding Anniversary

-On the 19th June the Town Mayor, Cllr Mrs Melanie Coleman, visited Vicki and Brian Kempson as a surprise organised by their family, to congratulate them on their Golden Wedding Anniversary.
+On Saturday 19th June the Town Mayor, Cllr Mrs Melanie Coleman, visited Vicki and Brian Kempson as a surprise organised by their family, to congratulate them on their Golden Wedding Anniversary.

 The Mayor arrived at the couple's home just as the celebratory family BBQ had started and they spent some time chatting…

 Vicki, who has lived in Rushden all of her life, met Brian (originally from Bilston, Staffordshire) in 1969 at an 18+ group where Vicki was the Chairman.
 Brian moved to Rushden to be with Vicki and they were married at Rushden's St Mary's Church.

 Brian's previous occupation was a printer at Chapmans in Wellingborough and Vicki, an admin assistant until they started a family and then she became a full time mum.